Level/level-hyper/UPGRADING.md

 Dropped support for node 0.12, 4, 5 and 7.

-This is an upgrade to `leveldown-hyper@~2.0.0` which is based on `abstract-leveldown@~5.0.0` which in turn contains breaking changes to [`.batch()`](https://github.com/Level/abstract-leveldown/commit/a2621ad70571f6ade9d2be42632ece042e068805).
+This is an upgrade to `leveldown-hyper@~2.0.0` which depends on `abstract-leveldown@~5.0.0` which in turn contains breaking changes to [`.batch()`](https://github.com/Level/abstract-leveldown/commit/a2621ad70571f6ade9d2be42632ece042e068805).
 Though this is negated by `levelup`, we decided to release a new major version in the event of dependents reaching down into `db.db`.

-The parts that make up `level` have been refactored to increase modularity.
+The parts that make up `level-hyper` have been refactored to increase modularity.
 This is an upgrade to `level-packager@~4.0.0`, which in turn upgraded to `levelup@^3.0.0`.
 The responsibility of encoding keys and values moved from [`levelup`](https://github.com/Level/levelup) to [`encoding-down`](https://github.com/Level/encoding-down), which comes bundled with [`level-packager`](https://github.com/Level/packager).

-Being a convenience package, `level` glues the parts back together to form a drop-in replacement for the users of `levelup@1`, while staying fully compatible with `level@1`.
+Being a convenience package, `level-hyper` glues the parts back together to form a drop-in replacement for the users of `levelup@1`, while staying fully compatible with `level@1`.
 One thing we do get for free, is native Promise support.

 ```js
 const db = level('db')